CALL

 Non-Ablative Lasers

-Non-ablative lasers target the deeper layers of the skin without damaging the surface.
-They are suitable for milder skin issues and often have a shorter recovery time.
+Non-ablative lasers target the skin’s deeper layers without injuring the surface.
+They are appropriate for milder skin conditions and typically have a shorter recovery time.

 Fractional Lasers

 Fractional lasers deliver microscopic columns of laser energy, leaving areas of untouched skin between them.
-This technology promotes faster healing and reduces downtime.
+Reduced downtime and accelerated healing are two benefits of this technique.

 Laser Resurfacing for Different Skin Concerns